fcambus/logswan/README.md

 Logswan is **opinionated software** :

-- It only supports the Common Log Format, in order to keep the parsing code as simple as possible
+- It only supports the Common Log Format, in order to keep the parsing code simple
 - It does not split results per day, but log files can be split prior to being processed

 ## Features